Updated April 21, 2020 and 4/11/21

-Does this mean that no AS ever had a sexual affair or that if they have an affair, it means you weren’t nice enough to them?
-Of course not.
+Does this mean that no ND ever had a sexual affair?
+Or that if they have an affair, it means you weren’t nice enough to them?

-But by and large, having to deal with people, especially relating intimately, takes a lot of work for an AS.
+But having to deal with people, especially relating intimately, takes a lot of work for a ND.
 In some ways, it is like your dentist wondering if you’ll be sneaking off getting an optional root canal with another dentist.

-“Why?” the AS might ask.
+“Why?” the ND might ask.
 “Why would anyone voluntarily do that?”

 It is hard enough having one intimate partner.
-Juggling two is just ridiculous, from an AS point of view.
+Juggling two is just ridiculous, from an ND point of view.

-It is why I have such a strong desire to work with these couples: the unnecessary heartache is enormous.
+It is why I have such a powerful desire to work with these couples: the unnecessary heartache is enormous.

 Try explaining that to someone you just met in an airport lounge.

-Unlike the crafty NT’s, who can work out sometimes elaborate ruses to achieve their aims, you can pretty much guess the motives of an AS, once you know them well.
+Unlike the crafty NT’s, who can work out sometimes elaborate ruses to achieve their aims, you can pretty much guess the motives of a Neurodivergent, once you know them well.
 If not, just ask.

-Loving someone with Aspergers can mean that behaviors can be confusing, though.
+Loving someone who is Neurodivergent can mean that behaviors can be confusing, though.